MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Lisp/Lisp.md

   (format *query-io* "~a: " prompt)
   (force-output *query-io*)
   (read-line *query-io*))
-#validate input data with parse-integer, y-or-n-p and take a defulat value with or
+#validate input data with parse-integer, y-or-n-p and take a default value with or
 (defun prompt-for-cd ()
   (make-cd
     (prompt-read "Title")